yosemitebandit/quandry/readme.md

 In this example,
 side two of the third piece
-fits with side 0 of the fourth piece.
+fits with side zero of the fourth piece.